jthielens/connector-router/README.md

 When the router discovers an EDI file, it automatically separataes the interchanges, and routes each as if it were a separate file.
 Each interchange is matched against the routing rules independently.
-It is possible for some interchangs to route successfully while others fail to match any routing rules.
+It is possible for some interchanges to route successfully while others fail to match any routing rules.
 In this case, the overall transfer will fail even if some interchanges were routed successully.